 We are bankruptcy attorneys located in Middletown, Ohio.
-Our primary practice is focused on Chapter 7 and Chapter 13 bankruptcy filings.
+Our main focus of practice has been Chapter 7 and Chapter 13 bankruptcy filings for over 28 years.

-For more information check out our website at www.middletown-bankruptcy.com.
+For more information see our website at www.middletown-bankruptcy.com.

-Contact your Middletown, Ohio bankruptcy attorney to see is bankruptcy is the right decision for your.
+Contact your Middletown, Ohio bankruptcy attorney today for your free consultation.